Tirzepatide and injectable semaglutide are two different drugs/compounds that are available in Canada.

 Intended Use:

 Both tirzepatide and injectable semaglutide function and work on the body in many similar ways.
 The pancreas secretes hormones that control blood sugar production— these medications mimic this natural hormone.
-Both medications help the body to better regulate blood sugar levels as well as slowing down digestion, making your body feel “full.”
+Both medications help the body to better regulate blood sugar levels as well as slowing down digestion, reduces your appetite and helps to make your body feel “full.”

 Tirzepatide is also an injectable drug that goes by two different names.
 One form of this drug, Mounjaro, is authorized for sale by Health Canada to manage type 2 diabetes mellitus.
-Its counterpart, Zepbound, is not currently available or authorized for sale in Canada.
-Tirzepatide is currently administered in Canada using a needle and syringe.
+Its counterpart, Zepbound, has recently been authorized for sale in Canada.
+Tirzepatide is administered once a week using a KwikPen.

 Dosage: